btelwy/AJ-Retrial/README.md

 Added assets: assets not originally in AJ

+Documentation: documentation for various aspects of AJ romhacking

 Extracted materials: rips of AJ's file structure, all taken by me except for SFX (from Sounds Resource) and the soundfont (from iteachvader on YouTube at https://www.youtube.com/watch?v=_UL8lE-daMM)

 Helper programs: tools I've written tailored to making romhacking AJ easier